-These 15 items can fit in your carry on
+These 15 items can fit in your carry on when traveling with kids

 As a parent of 2 children (7 yo & 4 yo), I’m always looking for ways to improve our travel experience, especially when flying.
 If you don’t come prepared on the plane, it can make for a LONG flight.
 I have learned a few hard lessons along the way (e.g. my son not making it to the toilet mid flight), so why not learn from my mistakes!
 LOL!
 Here is a list of items I pack in my carry-on luggage to help improve any child disaster that is thrown at me.

 My carry-on luggage of choice is a durable backpack.
 Not only can I fit a ton of stuff in it (which has lots of different pockets), but it is easier to carry and store on the plane.
 I also have my kiddos carry their own backpacks so I’m not stuck with the whole load.
 So let’s get started…..

 - Medicine – Our daughter has a peanut allergy so an epi-pen and benadryl is crucial.
 We also pack a small amount of liquid children’s ibuprofen and children’s dramamine.
 I also pack a small bottle of ibuprofen, and sinus-cold tablets.
 I’ve flown a few times without these and it made for a LONG flight.

 - Empty Re-Useable Water bottles – This a great tip to save some extra money.
 Make sure your bottle is empty before going through security.
 After security, most airports have a water fountain or filling station for water bottles.
 Our kids can’t wait for beverage service so this is a great fix.

 - Small blankets – We let the kids bring along their favorite blanket and have them packet in their backpack.